Post-DocsResearch Assistants Graduate Students

 B.S., 2009 Zoology (5-year degree).
 Universidad Nacional de La Plata (Argentina)

-I am a master’s student from the Department of Fisheries and Wildlife, working with Doug Robinson as my advisor and Matt Betts as my co-advisor.
+I was a master’s student from the Department of Fisheries and Wildlife, working with Doug Robinson as my advisor and Matt Betts as my co-advisor.
 I am native from Argentina, but moved to the U.S. thanks to the financial aid of a Fulbright scholarship.
 I am interested in the effects of landscape fragmentation on animal movement, particularly how structural elements influence the distribution of individuals in space.
 I am intrigued not only by the ecological implications of movement patterns, but also by the specific behavioral aspects that determine them.
-The more we understand howanimals move in a modified landscape, the more prepared we will be to develop adequate conservation strategies.
-I will be working with hummingbirds in tropical rainforests in Costa Rica, using radio-telemetry to study how they move across the landscape, including both passive movements inside their home range as well as homing movements during translocation experiments.
-In addition, will study the relationship between food availability and hummingbird movement patterns.
+The more we understand how animals move in a modified landscape, the more prepared we will be to develop adequate conservation strategies.
+I am working with hummingbirds in tropical rainforests in Costa Rica, using radio-telemetry to study how they move across the landscape, including both passive movements inside their home range as well as homing movements during translocation experiments.
+In addition, I studied the relationship between food availability and hummingbird movement patterns.